University of Wisconsin–Superior: Academics

 UW–Superior has been designated as the public liberal arts college in the University of Wisconsin System, and is a member of the Council of Public Liberal Arts Colleges.
 The University of Wisconsin–Superior has been accredited by the Higher Learning Commission and its predecessor, the North Central Association of Colleges and Schools, since 1916.
+As of 2025, the school offers more than 50 undergraduate majors and concentrations from 11 academic departments.
+The student-faculty ratio is 14:1.
+The most popular majors at the university include: elementary education and teaching; business administration and management, psychology, exercise science and kinesiology; biology/biological sciences, communications; social work; and transportation/mobility management.

 UW-Superior hosts four regional research centers and has two other research institute affiliations.